Skip to main content

 A residency you tune to your own career.

 Forty-eight months.
 Six clinical sites.
-A Career Development Track that you start in PGY-1 and refine through PGY-4.
-Below: how the curriculum is structured, what each year looks like, and the substance behind simulation, research, and wellness.
+An individualized Career Development Track that begins in PGY-1 and becomes refined by PGY-4.
+Below is an overview of the curriculum, the progression of training across each year, and the role of simulation, research, and wellness throughout residency.

-This four-year Emergency Medicine Residency program has received Initial Accreditation status by the Accreditation Council for Graduate Medical Education (ACGME).
+This four-year Emergency Medicine Residency program is pending Initial Accreditation approval by the Accreditation Council for Graduate Medical Education (ACGME) with anticipated notification of approval end August 2026.
 This four-year program fulfills the training requirements defined by the American Board of Emergency Medicine (ABEM).
 Graduates are eligible to take the ABEM Qualifying Exam and subsequent Certification Exam.

 Emergency Medicine Core Conference is held every Wednesday morning, 7 a.m. to 12 p.m., with protected attendance during all EM rotations.
 Residents receive at least 240 hours of synchronous didactic content per year, structured around the ABEM Emergency Medicine Model — case-based teaching, simulation, journal club, procedural workshops, and board review.

 CDTs run longitudinally across all four years.
-Each track pairs you with a faculty mentor, a scholarly project, and eleven weeks of protected time — three weeks of CDT selective in PGY-2, four weeks of CDT elective in PGY-3, and four weeks of CDT elective in PGY-4.
+Each track pairs you with a faculty mentor, a scholarly project, and eleven weeks of protected elective time — three weeks in PGY-2, four weeks in PGY-3, and four weeks in PGY-4.
 Roughly twenty-five percent of CDT elective time is protected for scholarly work.

 Don’t see what you want?
 Residents can propose and develop new tracks with the program director and a faculty mentor.